ujihisa/okta-scim-beta/README.md

 Your SCIM 2.0 API must support the ability for Okta to retrieve users (and entitlements like groups if available) from your service.
-This allows Okta to fetch all user records in an efficient manner for reconciliation and initial bootstrap (to get all users from your app into the system).
+This allows Okta to fetch all user resources in an efficient manner for reconciliation and initial bootstrap (to get all users from your app into the system).

-Below is an example written in Python/Flask that will return a list of users, with support for filtering and pagination:
+Below is how the sample application handles listing user resources, with support for filtering and pagination:

     @app.route("/scim/v2/Users", methods=['GET'])
     def users_get():